cMancio00/Super-Resolution/README.md

 We will utilize the architecture presented in the paper:
 [Enhanced Deep Residual Networks for Single Image Super-Resolution](https://arxiv.org/pdf/1707.02921) (Lim et al. 2017).

+# Project structure

+- [checkpoint](/checkpoint/) Here you will find the state of the model.

+  > [!NOTE]
+  > `SR_c64_rb8_e50_202408051714.pth` indicates that the SuperResolution model has 64 channels, 8 Residual Blocks, and has been trained for 50 epochs.
+This represents the state of the best model during the model selection phase.
+The other numbers are simply the timestamp of when the model was saved.
+- **data** This folder will be automatically created when you start the project.
+The dataset will be downloaded here.
+- [dataset](/dataset/) This package contains the module [data_preparation](/dataset/data_preparation.py) for downloading and splitting the dataset, as well as the module [super_resolution_dataset](/dataset/super_resolution_dataset.py), which contains the extended **Dataset** class used for the model.
+- [SRM](/SRM/) This package contains the module [modules](/SRM/modules.py), which includes the building block layers (**ResidualBlocks** and **Upsample**) for the module [network](/SRM/network.py), where the SuperResolutionNetwork is defined.
+- [utils](/utils/) This package contains some useful methods for training and the [model_selection](/utils/training_utilitis.py#L129) method.
+- **output** This folder contains the output images obtained during validation and testing.
+- [training_logs](/training_logs/) contains the CSV files of loss and PSNR for the training, both before and after validation of the best model.
+- [notebook](/notebook.ipynb) This notebook displays the main results of the model.
+- [main](/main.py) This is what needs to be run to perform all the tasks, from downloading the dataset to testing the model.
+A seed has been set, i.e., `777`, to ensure consistent results.

 # Export the notebook as pdf

 ```bash